 We use Personal Information collected from our business partners and vendors to manage those business relationships.

-If you apply for a job at Barrage, we may process your Personal Information to evaluate your application and for the purposes of the recruitment process.
+If you apply for a job at Barrage, we will process your Personal Information to evaluate your application and for the purposes of the recruitment process.

 1.4.
 How long we keep personal information